lvl0socanalyst/lvl0socanalyst.github.io/_posts/2025-06-18-my-sixtenth-post.md

 ![Stage 1](/images/cloudflare_stage1.PNG)
 ![Stage 2](/images/cloudflare_stage2.PNG)

-So why are we sending GET requests to brainbot by visiting the website?
+So why are we sending GET requests to brainbot by visiting the website and the Clickfix prompt above?
 This little iframe here.

 ![BrainBot iframe](/images/brainbot_iframe.PNG)